Joentze/AIBots_swe_JoenTan/README.md

 ## GovTech DSAID AI Bots 🤖

+### Youtube Demo

+To watch the full-stack application in action do checkout the video in this [Link](https://youtu.be/8bYJQtIn5ow)

 ### Tech Stack 🥞

 The repository is a full-stack web application for interaction with OpenAI's LLM, the following is the tech-stack used: